fiacobelli/qsolog/README.md

 #### Download [the latest release](https://github.com/fiacobelli/qsolog/releases) for your platform.

 ## What it is and what it is not
 QSOLog is an everyday logging software for amateur radio.
 It looks good on your PC, Mac or Phone.
 It is not intended for major contests, but for some of the regular activities of hams.
+That is, I did it for myself, thinking of what I do.
+If there's something else that you would like to see, let me know.

 Qith QSOLog you can:
 - Enter regular QSOs
 - Lookup people in QRZ